Membership of the Advisory Committee on Medicines (ACM).

 Dr Theo Theodoros graduated from both pharmacy and medicines, with specialist training in psychiatry, at the University of Queensland.
 He works as a psychiatrist in both public and private settings.
 He also works with Queensland Health to deliver enhancements to the digital health and prescribing systems.
 Dr Theodoros provides expertise in psychiatry and pharmacy.

 Professor Duncan Topliss is the Director, Department of Endocrinology and Diabetes at the Alfred, Melbourne, and Professor of Medicine, Monash University.
 He is a past President and Life Member of the Endocrine Society of Australia.
 He has a wide expertise in clinical endocrinology including thyroid disease, diabetes, osteoporosis, pituitary and adrenal disease, and endocrine hypertension.
 Professor Topliss provides expertise in the field of endocrinology.

-Associate Professor Dominica Zentner is an adult cardiologist at the Royal Melbourne Hospital with a PhD on cardiac changes during normal human pregnancy.
-Her clinical practice encompasses general clinical cardiology, adult congenital heart disease, the management of women with cardiac disease during pregnancy, genetic cardiology and echocardiography.
-She is involved in clinical research in these areas and currently serves as Chair of the Victorian Division of the Cardiac Society of Australia and New Zealand, as well as being the elected Victorian representative on the National CSANZ Board and a member of the CSANZ Quality and Standards Committee.
+Associate Professor Dominica Zentner is an adult cardiologist at the Royal Melbourne Hospital, with areas of practice in general cardiology, adult congenital heart disease, pregnancy and heart disease, cardiac genetics and echocardiography.
+She is active in clinical research in these areas and currently serves as Chair, Quality Standards Committee and is a Board member of the Cardiac Society of Australia and New Zealand.
 Associate Professor Zentner provides expertise in the field of cardiology.